agneevX/home-assistant/README.md

 ![plex_view](.github/repo_assets/plex_view.jpg "Plex view")

-This view contains one vertical stack only.
+All cards in this view are in a single vertical stack.

 These two graph rows provide an overview of network activity and helps track if a Plex client is buffering.